ktye/iv/apl/io/README.md

 	/cd `dir                         ⍝ change current os directory /e<`/file                        ⍝ open the file content in the editor (requires pkg u) /l`/file                         ⍝ load (evaluate) a file
+	/l`/file`f                       ⍝ load a file and store its variables in the pkg f
 ```